Danii2020/juanita-gui-final-source-code/README.md

 # juanita-gui-final-source-code
-This is the final version of Juanita's GUI source code.
+This is the final version of Juanita's GUI source code, the main code is "juanita_gui.py".

 # **Remember**